GRC-SummerSchool/learn-python/Day3/Testing.md

 ## Writing Unit Tests in Python

-[pytest](https://docs.pytest.org/en/latest/) is a framework for writing tests.
-The framework provides tools to execute your code and validate that the values returned have the correct values.
+Pytest is a framework for writing tests and provides tools to execute our code and validate that the values returned have the correct values.

 As an example, suppose we have defined the following function for the square of a number in a file `sq.py`: